 This weekend I visited my son at college for his fraternity’s father’s weekend.
 As a gay man, I was not quite sure what to expect.
 Before coming I asked my son, jokingly, was I going to have to play football?
 A sport which I know very little about.
 He assured me, no football.
 Continue reading

 Oh, the sex I could have had.
-I came of age in the wild and hedonistic period of gay culture, the 1970’s, where disco music ruled.
+I came of age in the wild and hedonistic period of gay culture, the 1970s, where disco music ruled.
 While I was not very active in gay culture, I would occasionally foray out.
 I remember one night in college, dancing shirtless at a bar at the foot of Christopher Street and the West Side Highway, packed with hot, sweaty men.
 It was an incredible intoxicating experience.
-But that night was more of the exception.
+But that night was more of an exception.
 Most of my life, at this time, was generally more contained and controlled.
 Continue reading

-We met first semester of college in 1976 and I had a crush on David all through that first year.
-We slept together twice and I remember fragments of that time: entering his room; how his bed was set in the cubby hole of a space; how he looked naked and what we did together.
-But we were both so confused back then.
-I was in therapy that begun when I was 16 to change from homosexuality, but actively experimenting with men all through that freshman year.
-He was beginning to come out, but confused in his own way.
-It never really worked between us and I changed colleges after that first year, but in my heart the crush remained.
-I saw David one last time during the summer after freshman year where I visited him at his home for an afternoon.
-And that was it.
-Continue reading →
+We met the first semester of college in 1976 and I had a crush on David all through that first year.
+We slept together twice and I remember fragments of that time: entering his room; how his bed was set in the cubby hole of a room; how he looked naked, the curve of his penis and what we did together.